Stacked Markets

 What happens if a child order does not fill within the slippage bound?

 Orders on Stacked Markets are routed as IOC-style slippage-bounded limits.
 If the market moves beyond the slippage bound before the child order fills, the order cancels.
 The remaining size stays unexecuted and must be addressed in the next interval or separately.
-This protects you from chasing a fast-moving market but can leave your schedule behind in volatile conditions.

 Is automated VWAP execution available on Stacked Markets right now?